Kinto/kinto/docs/api/records.rst

 .. http:patch:: /buckets/(bucket_id)/collections/(collection_id)/records/(record_id)

+    :synopsis: Updates a record in the collection.
+Specify only the fields to be modified, all the rest will remain intact.

     **Requires authentication**

-    Updates a record in the collection.
-Specify only the fields to be modified, all the rest will remain intact.

     **Example Request**